lilyjma/durable-functions-python-model-evaluation/README.md

 ### About Durable Functions

 [Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) is part of [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview) offering.
 It helps  orchestrate stateful logic that is long-running and provides reliable execution.
-For example, when there's infrastructure failure (network connectivity dropped, VM crashed, etc.), the framework rebuilds application state and start from the point of failure instead of the beginning.
+For example, when there's infrastructure failure (process crash, VM restart, etc.), the framework rebuilds application state and start from the point of failure instead of the beginning.
 This helps save time and money, especially for expensive operations like LLM calls.
 Common scenarios where Durable Functions is useful include agentic workflows, data processing, asynchronous APIs, batch processing, and infrastructure management.

 Durable Functions needs a [backend provider](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-storage-providers) to persist application states.
 This sample uses the new [Durable Task Scheduler](https://learn.microsoft.com/azure/azure-functions/durable/durable-task-scheduler/durable-task-scheduler) backend that's currently in preview.